NinoVinalon/project-portfolio-2/README.md

         ![Responsive website example image](assets/images/cgamearea.jpg)

 - **The Score Area**
-    - This section is where you will find the score and it will change to "Game Over" once the score goes down to zero.
+    - This section is where you will find the score.
+The score will change to 'Game Over' if the score goes down to zero or 'You Win' if the user scores 200 points.

         ![Responsive website example image](assets/images/cscorearea.jpg)